EmilMrsic/pinguis/README.md

 - Reading and decoding serial EEG signals
 - Saving raw EEG data to industry-standard `.edf` files
 - Visualizing signals in real-time with an interactive UI
+- Recording sessions directly from the GUI
+- Exporting data to CSV for offline analysis
+- Visualizing channel placement with a simple head map

 ---